On the Issues

 Economic growth is critical for our state, but we must grow in ways that preserve the sanctity of our communities.
 As a state, we can better coordinate with county and municipal governments on smart growth strategies that incentivize redevelopment and preserve valuable open space.
 Like much of our state, District 10 has a rich agricultural tradition that we must take proactive steps to preserve.
 We also have significant traffic challenges in the district that may require us to rethink the way we plan communities and build our infrastructure.
 I am particularly focused on addressing the traffic on SR 299 and the dangerous intersection at U.S. 40 and SR 896.

 The addiction epidemic has devastated families across the 10th District and Delaware.
 That’s why it was one of my biggest focuses on my campaign, and I work to honor that promise each day.
 My first bill in the Senate required insurance companies to cover 14 days of inpatient treatment for people recovering from addiction, no-questions-asked.
-That bill passed both Chambers and was signed into law last spring.
+That bill passed both Chambers and was signed into law in 2017.

 Investing in Infrastructure